All Episodes

 Right.

-And it's not the fact that it's a political thing and that we're doing the political will of uh Netanyahu or the state of Israel and so on and so forth.
+And it's not the fact that it's a political thing and that we're doing the political will of Netanyahu or the state of Israel and so on and so forth.

-That indeed what it really is when you get down to it, it's a fundamental clash between one group of people and pretty much everybody else, but especially white Western nations or so-called white western Christian nations.
+That indeed, what it really is, when you get down to it, it's a fundamental clash between one group of people and pretty much everybody else, but especially white Western nations or so-called white Western Christian nations.

 And that's the thing that Tucker Carlson will never talk about.

-I don't know if he understands it.
+I don't know if he understands it, okay?

-Okay, but I've listened to more than one podcast where I think they have it exactly right when they say that we can best view history as a clash between Jews or Jewish power and Aryan civilization.
+But I've listened to more than one podcast where I think they have it exactly right when they say that we can best view history as a clash between Jews or Jewish power and Aryan civilization.

-And when, and I know that's a pretty big brush, but it's hard to deny when you look at it through the sort of discerning lens that both at this point that both you and I can put on, and if you recall our history, uh, I I was well known on your show for kind of dragging you, kicking and screaming down this road.
+And when, and I know that's a pretty big brush, but it's hard to deny when you look at it through the sort of discerning lens that both at this point that both you and I can put on.

 But I think in many ways, you know, you're to be credited for having your eyes fully opened on this topic.